 Fatty fish, such as salmon, mackerel, and sardines, are rich in omega-3 fatty acids.
 These healthy fats have been shown to reduce inflammation, lower blood triglyceride levels, and improve insulin sensitivity.
 Including fatty fish in your diet can help lower the risk of heart disease, which is a common complication of diabetes.
 Aim to consume fatty fish at least twice a week.

-See also How to cook garlic shrimp on stove
+See also How to cook with spam

 2. Avoid Breaded and Fried Fish